adventure42/adventure42.github.io/_posts/2021-12-29-Transfer_learning_and_optimization.md

 ---
 layout: post                          # (require) default post layout
-title: "Transfer learning"                   # (require) a string title
+title: "Transfer learning and optimization"                   # (require) a string title
 date: 2021-12-29       # (require) a post date
 categories: [deeplearning]          # (custom) some categories, but makesure these categories already exists inside path of `category/`
 tags: [CNN]                      # (custom) tags only for meta `property="article:tag"`